 - Working a job you don’t like is a waste of life

 - Time and freedom are equally important as money -and you can have them all-

 Tim Ferris calls the new generation of people who earn money while enjoying the freedom of no fixed place and time “the New Rich”, abbreviated to NR.

-These are the overarching steps to become a New Rich for The 4 Hour Work Week:
+These are the overarching steps to becoming a New Rich for The 4 Hour Work Week:

 - Definition: what do you want?
 In the 4-hour work week it’s a good life of experience free of grueling work and rigid structures.
 I’m in!

 - Elimination: cut all distractions, material clutter, useless tasks, focus on the 20% producing 80% of results